 - Only one rider per seat.

-- Shoes and shirts must be worn on this ride.
+- Shoes, shirts, and shorts must be worn on this ride.

-- If you are sitting out, insert coins in the geysers’ machine in the observation area and watch as your family gets soaked.
+- If you decide to just watch from up top, insert coins in the geyser machines in the observation area and watch as your family gets soaked.

 - Don’t want to wait in a long line?
 Come cool off here in the afternoon or evening.